Understanding and Mitigating the Threat of Vec2Text to Dense Retrieval Systems: Reproduction of vec2text

-Finally, in the last row, we present our results using the correct GTR-base embeddings for retrieval and training Vec2Text with 50 epochs\footnote{We have made the checkpoint publicly available on the HuggingFace: \url{https://huggingface.co/ielabgroup/vec2text_gtr-base-st_corrector} }.
-Our findings emphasize the significance of using the correct embedding for retrieval, as the top-k accuracy exhibits a substantial increase compared to that obtained with incorrect embeddings.
-On the other hand, we achieve comparable Vec2Text reconstructibility with the original checkpoint, despite utilizing only half the training epochs.
+Finally, in the last row, we present the results using the correct GTR-base embeddings for training Vec2Text with 50 epochs.
+We achieve comparable Vec2Text reconstructibility with the original checkpoint, despite utilizing only half the training epochs.
 These results suggest that employing the correct outputs from the embedding model, rather than the intermediate layer outputs, may contribute to improved Vec2Text reconstruction.
+On the other hand, in Table~\ref{tab:retrieval} we report the retrieval effectiveness of the GTR-base embedding model with (correct embeddings) and without (incorrect embeddings) the last dense pooling layer.
+Our results emphasize the significance of using the correct embedding for retrieval, as the top-k accuracy exhibits a substantial increase compared to that obtained with incorrect embeddings.

+To conclude this section, our reproduction results demonstrate that using the correct GTR-base embeddings and a reduced number of training epochs can achieve high reconstructibility and retrieval effectiveness, highlighting the robustness and efficiency of the Vec2Text model under different configurations.
+Additionally, the slightly lower evaluation scores on our filtered validation set suggest that the \citeauthor{morris-etal-2023-text}'s checkpoint generalizes well and that the impact of data leakage is minimal, despite the amount of leakage itself being considerable.
+For the rest of the experiments in this study, we use our filtered validation set to evaluate the reconstructibility of Vec2Text models.